 PPS is open 7 days per week.
 We are open between 2pm-9pm on weekdays and 9am-9pm on weekends.
 Administrator hours are between 12pm-5pm M-F. We are closed on some major holidays.
 See the School Calendar for more details.

 Each student’s musical journey is unique — and it should be treated as such.
 Our experienced instructors will get to know your student, their goals, and recommend a program accordingly to ensure they get the most out of their experience at PPS.

-Call us at (408) 599-3535 or email us at firstname.lastname@example.org for more information about our programs, to sign up for a free trial lesson, or have a conversation with one of our instructors.
+Call us at (408) 599-3535 or email us at firstname.lastname@example.org for more information about our programs, or have a conversation with one of our instructors.
 If you’re ready to start right away, you can use this enrollment form and we will contact you within 24 hours to set up your first lesson!

 PPS has flexible rescheduling policies.
 We allow students to reschedule in-person lessons with at least 24 hours of notice given to the front desk.
 You can also attend any lesson virtually with 1 hour of notice.
 Make-up credits given in this way can be used for lessons when openings become available, extra theory classes, additional supervised practice sessions, and other classes, but must be used before they expire in 60 days.
 See our policies for specific program details and limitations.